Liemani/environment/README.md

   - You have to `mkdir <repository>/.vimsession` before this to work
   - And you can load that session easily by `a vimsession <vim session name>`
     - Test `a vimsession env` which I saved! :D

+## memo
+`./file` could run another version of shell rather than current shell so i will use `$SHELL file` to run a shell script